Halo Hybrid Fractional Laser

 What makes this treatment unique is that it delivers both fractional (ablative) and non-fractional (non-ablative) wavelengths to the same area.
 It addressed both the epidermis and dermis in one pass.

-Compared to other ablative lasers, Halo offers a less painful treatment and quicker healing recovery.
+Compared to other ablative lasers, Halo offers a less painful treatment, quicker healing recovery, and the Halo laser treatment cost is affordable.

 Non-ablative laser treatments such as (BBL) Broadband Light deliver heat into the skin through thousands of tiny columns.
 This process puts heat deep into the dermis to help tighten and firm the skin, stimulate collagen, and rids the skin of old damaged skin cells.